Step 1. BOM checking

 Step 5.
 Transferring components into the two mounters

-While printing solder paste, we transfer electronic components into the high-speed and functional mounters.
+While printing solder paste, we transfer electronic components into high-speed and functional mounters.
 Small components such as diodes, triodes, resistors, capacitors, inductors, ICs, FPC connectors, and so on, are transferred into the high-speed mounter; large components such as BGAs, FPGAs, USB connectors, connectors, and so on, are transferred into the functional mounter.
 The components are placed on rolls of tapes on the feeder, and when tapes are pulled by a wheel, components are extracted from the tapes and go into the mounter at their place precisely.

 Step 6.
 Placing small components onto the PCBs